 The course fee includes evening dinner on the Tuesday evening of the course.

-Driving into and out of Warrington can be subject to considerable delay during rush-hour traffic.
-We would therefore recommend staying over in Warrington rather than driving daily to the course.
+Driving into and out of the Warrington area can be subject to considerable delay during rush-hour.
+We therefore recommend staying over, rather than driving daily to the course.
 Where the latter is unavoidable, please leave plenty of time for your journey.

 If you are travelling from overseas and require a visa: once you register and pay, we can provide a letter confirming your place on the course.
 Please contact us to discuss.